fazleyazdan/cypress-automation/cypress/e2e/intro.md

 #### "describe" is test suit . replace 'suit name' with name of your choice

+**In Cypress, it's not conventional to write test cases without using the describe() block.
+The describe() block is used to group related test cases into a test suite, which helps in organizing and structuring your tests.
+However, Cypress doesn't strictly enforce the use of describe(), and you can technically write test cases without it.**

 ```javascript
 describe('suit name', () => {
     it('Does not do much!', () => {